INFOSYS221-2021/lab-03-group12and2/README.md

 	DETERMINE smaller value between integer1 and integer2 SET smaller integer as smallestinteger
 	FOR every number from 1 to smallestinteger
-		IF integer1 remainder is zero and integer2 remander is zero SET commondivisor to number
+		IF integer1 modulus the number is zero and integer2 modulus the number is zero SET commondivisor to number
 		EndIF
 	STOP